-7.3 Online Early College Program Dress Code
+7.3 High School and Online Early College Program Dress Code

-Online Early College Program students are required to maintain an educationally appropriate appearance while attending school.
+High School students and Online Early College Program students are required to maintain an educationally appropriate appearance while attending school.
 When on campus, they must follow The GREAT Academy Free Dress Incentive Dress Code.
 Additionally, they may attend class on campus wearing their college program's required attire.
 Unacceptable clothing and accessories include, but are not limited to: